 Do you doubt yourself?
 Never know what the right thing to do is!
-You are not alone lots of people feel this, many of my clients feel it and I have experienced this in my own personal life too (during rocky times I still can).
+You are not alone lots of people feel this and I have experienced this in my own personal life too (especially during rocky times).

 I work with a lot of people who just can’t tell what they need for themselves.
 They agonize over decisions and actions they have already taken and personalize any possible bad outcome as their fault.

 Do you find that you doubt yourself?
 Your choices, your decisions and even your feelings?

 This self-doubt comes from a disconnection to our own values, sense of self-worth and having an external locus of control.

 This isn’t all that uncommon however it is a very uncomfortable place to be as you are always under threat of how others believe you should do things.
 You create a powerlessness within yourself by disconnecting from what feels right for you.

 We can end up listening to others judgments more than the quiet pull of what you want or who you want to be.
 Or prioritize what to do based on others opinions and not our goals or values!